Skip to main content

 Become a Volunteer Lighthouse Keeper

-Sable Points Lighthouse Keepers Association (SPLKA) is a 501(c)(3) non-profit organization seeking to preserve and promote Big Sable Point, Little Sable Point, Ludington North Breakwater Lighthouse, and White River Light Station.
-Our organization offers a variety of opportunities for which members can volunteer for 1-2 week resident keeping commitments (tour of service), day keeping shifts, events, and restoration projects.
+Play a part in preserving local and maritime history while volunteering with friends on Lake Michigan.
+Our organization offers a variety of opportunities for which members can volunteer for weeklong resident keeping commitments (tour of service), half or full day keeping shifts, seasonal events, and restoration projects.

 Most volunteer opportunities are available April-October.